codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Float-and-Datetime-f457.md

-If you followed along with the previous unit, you must remember some of the SQL data types.
+If you followed along with the previous unit, you will remember some of the SQL data types.

 This time, we present the use of the `FLOAT(size,d)` and the `DATETIME` data types: